smart-on-fhir/cumulus-library/docs/core-study-details.md

 You can see which encounters were ignored as incomplete by examining the `core__incomplete_encounters` table which holds the ID of all incomplete encounters.

-Usually, you can resolve this by running the ETL process again for the encounters, making sure to include all associated resources.
+Usually, you can resolve this by making sure you've run the ETL process for each of the following encounter-linked resources:
+- AllergyIntolerance
+- Condition
+- DiagnosticReport
+- DocumentReference
+- MedicationRequest
+- Observation
+- Procedure

 ## Optional fields